 2. Examine Property Worth and Why

 Your assessment is usually carried out by either the replacement method, the sales comparison method, or the income method.
-Regardless of the method used, the assessment shows what your county assessor believes that your property is worth by Tax Day of that year.
+Regardless of the method used, the assessment shows what your county assessor believes that your property is worth by property tax season of that year.

 When thinking about why your property was assessed at a certain value, it is important to consider whether or not you have added any value to your property.
 If so, your taxable value will most likely increase.
 Your property tax consultant can help you determine if any changes you’ve recently made will have any significant impact on your overall bill.